 This was the first song I ever heard from Ms. Jackson, I was about 9 years old.
 I remember so fondly because this video came on BET one Saturday when they were just playing music videos all day (the good ole’ days), and I was just mesmerized at this young Black girl dancing all through this loft without a care in the world.

 6. Solange – Cranes In The Sky

-No doubt about it that Solange made a name for herself and her music echoes serene, warm, and carefree vibes that is needed, especially at this time.
-I watched this video about 100 times already, and I love the imagery Solange and her husband, Alan Ferguson, brought to life for the video.
+No doubt about it that Solange made a name for herself, and her music echoes serene, warm, and carefree vibes are needed, especially at this time.
+I watched this video about 30 times already, and I love the imagery Solange and her husband, Alan Ferguson, brought to life for the video.
 The color pink looks so grand on her, and do you see that gold just glistening on her skin?
 Love.

 7. Aaliyah – Hot Like Fire (Feels My Horns Mix)

-This is my favorite Aaliyah video next to “Rock The Boat”, and this version of “Hot Like Fire” has me dancing instantly.
+This version of “Hot Like Fire” has me dancing instantly.
 We lost Baby Girl way too soon, but she left us with music that we can still to this day bump to and have fun with.
 I salute Timbaland and Missy for blessing us with their amazing production.
-I wish I could go to a block party like this.
+The video of the version that we know is such a mood, and I wish I could go to a block party like that.

 8. Brownstone – 5 Miles To Empty

 I remember hearing this for the first time without ever seeing their faces, and thinking how beautiful this choir sound.
 Tell me why the voices are only from three people, powerful voices right?
 Brownstone was one of the groups I hoped to someday see in concert, and unfortunately, it may not happen since Maxena “Maxee” Maxwell (the Queen with the curly hair) passed away two years ago.
 I do remember them reuniting on TVOne’s R&B Divas a few years back, and talking about plans to sing together again.
 Please give these ladies some praise.